 Consider how depression differs to anxiety and other conditions that may result from excessive stress.

-Depression - various depressive disorders involve disturbances to positive moods.
+Various depressive disorders involve disturbances to positive moods.
 They can also cause periods of elation or mania as in bipolar disorders.
 Because the main symptom is fluctuation in emotions depressive disorders are often referred to as affective disorders.
 Depression is one of the most common mental health disorders, and many people experience depressive thoughts and feelings without necessarily warranting a diagnosis of depression.

-Anxiety - anxiety disorders involve intense feelings of anxiety.
+Anxiety disorders involve intense feelings of anxiety.
 They range from specific phobias which involve an irrational fear of particular objects, to social anxiety, panic disorders, obsessive-compulsive disorders and generalised anxiety.
 Sufferers usually make attempts to control their anxiety but often these do not work and cause further disruption.

-Stress Disorders - stress related disorders such as post-traumatic stress disorder and acute stress disorder are also types of anxiety disorder.
+Stress related disorders such as post-traumatic stress disorder and acute stress disorder are also types of anxiety disorder.
 They are associated with traumatic events and sustained by negative emotions associated with memories and flashbacks of those events.
 Grief is a normal reaction to the stress of losing someone or something significant.
 In a minority of people this grieving can become abnormally prolonged.

-Dissociative Disorders - many life experiences and disorders cause the sufferer considerable pain or distress and as a result people often use defence mechanisms to cope.
+Many life experiences and disorders cause the sufferer considerable pain or distress and as a result people often use defence mechanisms to cope.
 One of these is dissociation, which includes various attempts to distance oneself from these painful stressors.
 These can be good coping mechanisms, but if taken too far can contribute to dissociative disorders such as dissociative amnesia - where periods of time are 'forgotten', and dissociative fugue where a person wanders off and is unable to recall a period of time, and how they got where they are.